-Common in concussed patients, it is characterized by the eyes’ inability to track and focus on moving objects, scan and shift visual focus and maintain focus while the head is moving.
+Common in concussed patients, it is characterized by the eyes’ inability to track and focus on moving objects, scan and shift visual focus, and maintain focus while the head is moving.

-Specific Conditions Stemming from PTVSBelow are some of the PTVS-related conditions that may be diagnosed by a doctor on a patient with aconcussion:
+Below are some of the PTVS-related conditions that may be diagnosed by a doctor on a patient with aconcussion:

-1. Ocular Motor Dysfunction – This condition affects one or more visual skills, particularly the ones that allow you to “hold” your eyes steadily without moving off the target and accurately “follow” a moving target.
+- Ocular Motor Dysfunction – This condition affects one or more visual skills, particularly the ones that allow you to “hold” your eyes steadily without moving off the target and accurately “follow” a moving target.

-3. Convergence Insufficiency – It is a condition in which your eyes are unable to work together when looking at nearby objects.
+- Convergence Insufficiency – It is a condition in which your eyes are unable to work together when looking at nearby objects.
 This causes double vision.

-4. Convergence Excess – It is the exact opposite of convergence insufficiency.
+- Convergence Excess – It is the exact opposite of convergence insufficiency.
 Here, the eyes cross over each other too much when they are focused on nearby objects.

-Concussion Diagnosis and TreatmentIf you are experiencing concussion-like symptoms, especially following an accident at home or while playing sports, it’s a good idea to go to a medical facility as soon as possible.
-There, your attending physician will evaluate your symptoms and review your medical history.
+If you or your loved one feel like experiencing concussion-like symptoms, especially following an accident at home or while playing sports, it’s a good idea to go to a medical facility as soon as possible.
+There, your attending physician will evaluate your signs and symptoms and review your medical history.

 Brain imaging may also be conducted, especially if you or your loved one displays worsening symptoms.
 Cranial computerized tomography (CT) scans and magnetic resonance imaging (MRI) help identify changes to the skull and brain.

-Visiting Your Eye DoctorConsider an appointment with an eye doctor for a comprehensive eye exam if visual symptoms don’t go away within a few days after your concussion and they are interfering with your normal activities.
-Bring along a list of your symptoms, as well as notes about any visual changes since your injury.
+Consider an appointment with an eye doctor for a comprehensive eye exam if visual symptoms don’t go away days or weeks after your concussion and they are interfering with your normal activities.
+Bring along a list of your symptoms, as well as any visual changes since your injury.
 This will help the doctor in taking your history and making an accurate diagnosis.